-- The Chassis Fan Ratio and Chassis Target Temperature items appear when you enable the Chassis Q-Fan Control feature. - The Chassis Q-Fan function is available only on CHA FAN1.
+The Chassis Fan Ratio and Chassis Target Temperature items appear when you enable the Chassis Q-Fan Control feature.

 Chassis Fan Ratio [Auto]

 Allows you to select the fan speed ratio so that the fans operate at a low CPU temperature.
 Setting a very low ratio may cause a dramatical fan speed drop and trigger a hardware monitor warning message.